dlsc-software-consulting-gmbh/jfxcentral-data/realworld/jpadmodeller/readme.md

 _JPAD Modeller_ is a knowledge-based shape modelling tool developed to support aircraft design workflows.
 The software is a desktop application that provides an efficient 3D geometry pre-processor for several third-party computational environments, which are typically used for aircraft conceptual and preliminary design studies. _JPAD Modeller_ features a UI made with JavaFX and leverages the computational library named _JPAD_ (Java API for Aircraft Design).
+The internal CAD engine of _JPAD_ is based on [Open CASCADE Technology (OCCT)](https://www.opencascade.com/open-cascade-technology).

 **Business model**

-The business model of _JPAD Modeller_ is represented by a full-blown parametric model of an entire aircraft, defined within _JPAD_, the underlying API.
-The aircraft model features several modules that define all the aircraft components (fuselage, wing, empennages, engines, etc).
+The business model of _JPAD Modeller_ is represented by a full-blown parametric model of an entire aircraft defined within _JPAD_, the underlying API.
+The aircraft model features several modules that define all the possible components found in transport aircraft (fuselage, wing, empennages, engines, etc).

-The main aircraft data structure collects the high-level parameter (such as the aircraft type, the reference set of regulations, or limit load factor values), keeps a list of all components (such as the fuselage, the wing, tails, etc), specifies the components positions and rotations in a Body Reference Frame (BRF), and points to a number of predefined component definition files.
+The main aircraft data structure collects the high-level parameters (such as the aircraft type, the reference set of regulations, or limit load factor values), keeps a list of all components (such as the fuselage, the wing, tails, etc), specifies the components positions and rotations in a Body Reference Frame (BRF), and points to a number of predefined component definition files.
-Without the detailed definitions of all components the aircraft model is only an empty container capable of linking together empty aircraft parts.
-By adding or removing additional components the user can customize the aircraft according to his/her needs.
-Each aircraft component holds the minimum set of parameters needed to fully describe that aircraft part, simplifying the navigation throughout all aircraft data and the modification of the parametric model.
+The aircraft model and the parametric definition of all the components are reflected by the _JPAD Modeller_ UI.
+By changing, adding or removing components the user can customize the aircraft according to his/her needs.

-The same _JPAD Modeller_ aircraft parametric model is also used as a base layer to build up the aircraft CAD model.
-This is _automatically generated_ starting from the selected set of components and their defining parameters.
-The CAD model data structure has been designed with a modular approach.
+The same _JPAD Modeller_ aircraft parametric model is used to build up the aircraft CAD model.
+This is _automatically generated_ starting from a selected set of components and their defining parameters.
+Also the CAD model data structure is modular.
 The user can decide to generate only one or more of the components that compose the aircraft according to his/her needs.

 A parametric aircraft model created with _JPAD Modeller_ may result in a fairly complex CAD artifact.
 The following CAD entities can be defined:
 - Fuselages with streamlined nose and tail cones.